lzim/teampsd/chapter_2_manifesto.md

 - Principal Investigator - Provides overall direction and guidance to Workgroup Leads.
 Coordinates research activities and prioritizes activities within the MTL program with the HQ workgroup
 - Co-facilitators - Gathers field information and provides feedback to Workgroup Leads regarding the performance of a product in the teaching/learning environment.
 Facilitate Modeling to Learn 12 Session Program with identified clinics for the R01 and IIR grants.
 - Co-investigators - Oversees the science and research dependencies across the project.
-- Workgroup Leads - Oversees the production and maintenance of their products in terms of quality, cost and delivery, responding to the needs of the projects as defined by co-investigators and co-facilitators
+- Workgroup Leads - Oversees the production and maintenance of their products in terms of quality, cost and delivery, responding to the needs of the projects as defined by co-investigators and co-facilitators.
+- HQ Proxy - An individual who is a member that supports a specific workgroup and can participate in the absence of the Workgroup Lead to represent the interests of a workgroup.
+A Proxy has the decision-making authority of the Workgroup Lead they represent.
+The Workgroup Lead must still provide detailed and concise documentation of questions and scope on bugs and features related to their workgroup in the Workgroup Leads meeting agenda.

   1. Checks the bug_tracker, feature_tracker, document_tracker, and manuscript_tracker (as related to the workgroups) daily to identify & assign interdependencies from the labels list used as a dependency check
   2. Ensures that all cards are updated in the issue_tracker, feature_tracker, document_tracker, and manuscript_tracker (as relevant to the workgroup) in include a due date once they have been triaged with HQ & other workgroup leads.
   3. Trains respective workgroups in changes to policy & procedures for Kanban workflow.
   4. Estimates the time required to fulfill completion of bugs (issues) & features.
-  5. Attends weekly Monday 8am PST / 11am EST Workgroup Leads meeting or alerts the HQ Proxy (see below) in their stead, should they not be able to attend.
+  5. Attends weekly Monday 8am PST / 11am EST Workgroup Leads meeting or alerts the HQ Proxy (see above) in their stead, should they not be able to attend.

-* Proxy - An individual who is a member that supports a specific workgroup and can participate in the absence of the Workgroup Lead to represent the interests of a workgroup.
-A Proxy has the decision-making authority of the Workgroup Lead they represent.
-The Workgroup Lead must still provide detailed and concise documentation of questions and scope on bugs and features related to their workgroup in the Workgroup Leads meeting agenda.

 ### Workgroup/Schedule